jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 ![layer Pic](/results/result6.PNG)

 ### Justification
 All the results are reasonable that they agreed with the facts.
 Only the teddy figure is identified as Cocker_spaniel.
-Although te teddy and Cocker_spaniel has some common characters but they are still different.
-This is because there is no Teddy type in the categories and there is no Teddy training figures.
-More tests may be needed to draw a more general conculsion.
+Although te teddy and Cocker_spaniel have some common characters, they are still different.
+This is because there is no Teddy type in the categories and there are no Teddy training figures.
+More tests may be needed to draw a more general conclusion.

 ## V. Conclusion
 Overall, we consider our results to be a success given the high number of breeds in this classification problem.
 The trained model can effectively predict the correct breed within the 133 different breeds contained in the dataset.

 ### Reflection
-This project starts with the dog and human detector, and ends with a well-trained model to classify the figures into dog or human or neither and predict the accurate breed prediction.
+This project starts with the dog and human detector and ends with a well-trained model to classify the figures into a dog or human or neither and predict the accurate breed prediction.
 The overall model accuracy is 81.22% using the ResNet-50 method.
 This accuracy could still be improved by adding layers, increasing the training data and epoaches, and applying regularizations.

 ### Improvement
 * The model could be improved by adding its ability to classify pictures with noise.